mattbierner/blog.mattbierner.com/_posts/2014-02-02-the-delimited-continuation-monad-in-javascript.md

 The regular continuation represents the remainder of a computation in its entirety, evaluation is all or nothing.
 True first class continuations (but not CPS) cannot even return values.
 How could they?
 Evaluating the continuation evaluates the rest of the program, so where would the value be returned?
 This greatly restricts the usefulness of continuations.

 ## Delimited Continuations Overview
-Smart people in the eighties and nineties solved this problems with delimited continuations.
+Smart people in the eighties and nineties solved this problem with delimited continuations.
 Delimited continuations capture the continuation of a subcomputation, breaking a program's monolithic `callcc` type continuation into a stack of delimited continuations.
 Delimited continuations can return values and can be composed.

-The [Scheme wiki][scheme-wiki] has a good introduction to delimitated continuation control flow.
+The [Scheme wiki][scheme-wiki] has a good introduction to delimited continuation control flow.

 # The Delimited Continuation Monad